jhderojasUVa/ToDo/README.md

 A version made with Polymer.

+## Plain Web Components.
+Not done

+A version made with plain webcomponents extending the DOM.

 ## Node (websocket and REST server)

 If you need a server, on the todo_node_server you will find one to test for simple REST.